tanghao-xiaomi/docs/en/device_dev_guide/driver/timer_driver/timer/Arch_Timer.md

 openvela provides a generic timer (Timer) driver.
 According to openvela's driver framework, this driver is divided into two layers:

-- **Upper Half**: Provides generic timer interfaces for application-level programs.
+- `Upper Half`: Provides generic `timer` interfaces for application-level programs.
 This layer is already provided by openvela, so application developers do not need to modify it.
-- **Lower Half**: Platform-specific driver programs for implementing hardware-level control and adaptation.
+- `Lower Half`: Platform-specific driver programs for implementing hardware-level control and adaptation.
 This layer is the focus for driver developers.

-The definitions of Timer driver-related interfaces can be found in the `/include/nuttx/timers/timer.h` file, and the interfaces are also divided into two layers: upper half and lower half.
+The definitions of Timer driver-related interfaces can be found in the `/include/nuttx/timers/timer.h` file, and the interfaces are also divided into two layers: `upper half` and `lower half`.

 ### 1. Configuration Instructions